Hazel Meyers: Biography

 Meyers recorded a total of forty-one sides, most of them between September 1923 and August 1924, released by several record labels, including Ajax, Brunswick (on the Vocalion label) Pathė, Banner, Bell, Emerson, and (for her final couple of releases, in June 1926) Okeh.
 She had releases on six different labels in 1924.
 Her accompanists variously included Fletcher Henderson, Porter Grainger, James "Bubber" Miley, Leslie "Hutch" Henderson, Don Redman, and (on one recording) Fats Waller.
 She was the first female vaudeville artist to record the satirical song "Black Star Line", released in May 1924.
 The song was recorded by both Meyers and Rosa Henderson within a twenty-four-hour period.
 There has been speculation that Meyers also recorded under the pseudonyms Mae Harris for Domino and Louella Smith for Oriole.

 Meyers performed in vaudeville in the 1920s.
-She performed in Steppin' High, a variety show staged in Harlem, New York, backed by the orchestra of Fletcher Henderson.
+She performed in Steppin' High, a variety show staged in Harlem, New York City, backed by the orchestra of Fletcher Henderson.
 It is believed that she regularly appeared in theatrical productions until the early 1930s.

 Little is known of her life outside her professional engagements.

 Meyers's entire recorded work was issued by Document Records in 1996.